The Generation Phases of Flow Matching: a Denoising Perspective

 \textbf{Class $\Cshifted$: Residual denoiser form $D = \mathrm{Id} + (1-t) N^\theta$.} Following the relationship between the optimal FM denoiser $D^\star$ and the optimal velocity field $v^\star$, namely $D^\star = \Id + (1-t)v^\star$, one can also parametrize the denoiser in residual form, where the network acts as a correction to identity:

-\changes {A key feature of this parametrization is that it enforces at $t=1$, $D_t = \Id$, meaning the denoiser leaves its input unchanged which is the expected behavior (no noise in the input).
-It also matches the parametrization of standard flow matching models, where the velocity field is directly parametrized by a neural network. } The different losses and parametrizations considered are summarized in \Cref{tab:summarymain}.
+\changes {A key feature of this parametrization is that it enforces at $t=1$, $D_t = \Id$, meaning the denoiser leaves its input unchanged -- which is the expected behavior (no noise in the input).
+It also matches the parametrization of standard flow matching models, where the velocity field is directly parametrized by a neural network.
+We can already hypothesize that \emph{this implicit bias} may benefit the model. } The different losses and parametrizations considered are summarized in \Cref{tab:summarymain}.